MaiconGilton/react-native-customisable-alert/README.md

 ﻿<h1 align="center" style="text-align: center;">react-native-customisable-alert</h1>

 <p align="center" style="font-size: 1.2rem;">
    This React Native simple library was built in top of react-native-modal to help you to easily customise your alerts.
+It works like a built in React Native Alert component but this is highly customisable.
 The catch of this library is that you can call it from anywhere in your code without extra components imports and variables to control it, which means a CLEANER CODE 😉!!!<br/><br />
   <img src="https://i.imgur.com/o9BIqvT.gif" alt="Demo of react-native-customisable-alert" width="50%" style="border: 0; width: 50%; min-width: 200px; max-width: 200px;" />
 </p>